Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Numerical Analysis

 Note that the baseline algorithm results in some missing hazards at the hazard boundaries even under moderate observation conditions (e.g., observations from 200 m).
 This is also due to the adjusted pixel sizes.
 The ground truth DEMs and safety maps are generated with a 0.1 m/pix resolution, and DEMs with larger pixel sizes result in missing hazards around the boundary due to rounding errors.

 Figure \ref{fig:proposed-rghns} demonstrates that the proposed algorithm can detect roughness hazards even under challenging observational conditions.
 For observations at a range of 1000 m, the algorithm increases safety uncertainty in response to the large GSDs, resulting in a reduced hazard missing rate.
+Quantitative results for all cases are summarized in Table~\ref{tab:rock_precision_recall}.

 Figure \ref{fig:slope-gt} shows the true slope and slope hazard map.
 Figures \ref{fig:baseline-slope} and \ref{fig:proposed-slope} demonstrate that the proposed algorithm has a better hazard detection rate compared to the baseline, similar to the roughness analysis.
 The main difference is that the baseline algorithm misses hazards under more moderate observational conditions, while the proposed algorithm provides a more conservative evaluation of hazards than in the roughness case.
 This occurs because, in this testbed scenario, the slope values are at the boundary between safe and unsafe, as indicated in Figure \ref{fig:slope-gt}, making the trend of missed hazards and conservative evaluations by both algorithms more pronounced.